Allied war crimes during World War II: Soviet Union

 Does Djilas, who is himself a writer, not know what human suffering and the human heart are?
 Can't he understand it if a soldier who has crossed thousands of kilometers through blood and fire and death has fun with a woman or takes some trifle?

 Soviet war correspondent Natalya Gesse observed the Red Army in 1945: "The Russian soldiers were raping every German female from eight to eighty.
 It was an army of rapists".
-Polish women as well as Russian, Belorussian and Ukrainian slave laborers were also mass raped by the Red Army.
+Polish women as well as Russian, Belarusian and Ukrainian slave laborers were also mass raped by the Red Army.
 The Soviet war correspondent Vasily Grossman described: "Liberated Soviet girls quite often complain that our soldiers rape them".
+Soviet premier Joseph Stalin refused to punish the offenders.

 The Gegenmiao massacre of 1945; rapes and massacres conducted by the Soviet Army over half a group of 1,800 Japanese women and children who had taken refuge in the lamasery Gegenmiao/Koken-miao (葛根廟) during the Soviet invasion of Manchuria.